 Training, qualifications & experience

 I am qualified as a Person Centred Counsellor and registered member of the BACP.
 I work in a Humanistic and integrative way.
 I initially worked as a volunteer counsellor within the emergency services for 3 years.
-I am currently working as a contracted counsellor for MIND, working with young people and adults.
-I also currently work within an occupational health setting.
+I have worked as a contracted counsellor for MIND, working with young people and adults.
+I currently work within occupational health setting via Employee Assistance Programme.
 As well as this I am an associate counsellor for a public service provider.

 Most recent courses: